Kubernetes on AWS

 How Does Kubernetes Work?

 Kubernetes manages clusters of instances and runs containers on these for processes, scaling, maintenance and deployment.
 When managing a cluster of compute instances, Kubernetes schedules containers to run on a cluster based on the available resources and the requirements of each container.
 Containers run in groupings called pods, a pod can scale and run one or many containers at once.

-Kubernetes software decides when, where and how to run your pods by managing traffic, and scaling pods based on utilization or other defined metrics.
-Kubernetes works by making choices for your pods based off of resource requirements and will automatically start, stop, and restart pods if there are issues or failures anywhere in the system.
+Kubernetes software decides when, where, and how to run your pods by managing traffic, and scaling pods based on utilization or other defined metrics.
+Kubernetes works by making choices for your pods based on resource requirements and will automatically start, stop, and restart pods if there are issues or failures anywhere in the system.
 All pods are given a unique IP address and DNS name to help Kubernetes connect all your services with each other and external applications.